dschnare/binderjs/Reference.md

 - replace - One or more items were replaced in the collection.
 - move - One or more items were moved within the collection.
 - reset - The content of the collection changed dramatically.
+- change - An item in the list has been has changed.

 Example: